vermilion10/vermilion10/README.md

 # About Me
 - I’m a student from wkwkland
 - I’m currently learning about pseudocode
-- Ask me about hidup, i will answer with "adu nasip?"
+- Ask me about hidup, i will answer with "adu nasip bos?"
 - Fun fact not fun anymore